basp/oni/README.md

 ### Setup
 Note that everything below assumes you are using PowerShell.
 If you are not, I'm quite sure you can figure this out anyway (the commands might not match but the procedure is still the same).

 Make sure your <code>erl/bin</code> is in your path.
-The clone the code into a directory of your choice:
+Then, clone the code into a directory of your choice:

     > git clone https://github.com/basp/oni.git
     > cd oni